Christensen v. Harris County: Concurring opinions

 Christensen, 529 U.S. at n.5. (emphasis added).
 Therefore, argued that not only was no longer the standard but even if it was still applicable there could was not a circumstance that would warrant its application.
-Justice Scalia agreed with the Court that the Dept. of Labor’s opinion letter was insufficient to trigger “Chevron” deference, however, there he believed there was other information available to warrant application of the standard:
+Justice Scalia agreed with the Court that the Dept. of Labor's opinion letter was insufficient to trigger "Chevron" deference, however, there he believed there was other information available to warrant application of the standard:

 But the Solicitor General of the United States, appearing as an amicus in this action, has filed a brief, cosigned by the Solicitor of Labor, which represents the position set forth in the opinion letter to be the position of the Secretary of Labor.
 That alone, even without existence of the opinion letter, would in my view entitle the position to Chevron deference.

-Id.
 As such, Justice Scalia believed that the position of the Department of Labor should be given Chevron deference.
-One year later 5 Justices in the subsequent term the Court adopted Justice Thomas’ opinion in Part III of Christensen v.
+One year later 5 Justices in the subsequent term the Court adopted Justice Thomas' opinion in Part III of Christensen v.
 Harris County which had the effect of summarily dismissing Justice Scalia's concurrence.

-Due to Justice Scalia's refusal to join Justice Thomas’ opinion as it pertains to Part III, this part of the opinion does not represent the views of the Court but only the four justices who signed onto this part.
+Due to Justice Scalia's refusal to join Justice Thomas' opinion as it pertains to Part III, this part of the opinion does not represent the views of the Court but only the four justices who signed onto this part.
 Nonetheless, Part III is important to understand because it influenced the direction the Court took in future cases.

-In Part III of the opinion, Justice Thomas’ concluded that the Department of Labor's opinion letter is not entitled to a Chevron deference because opinion letters are similar to “policy statements, agency manuals, and enforcement guidelines, all of which lack the force of law” and, as such, are not entitled to a Chevron deference.
-Instead, Justice Thomas ruled that opinion letters are only “entitled to respect” under a Skidmore deference only if the opinion is persuasive.
+In Part III of the opinion, Justice Thomas' concluded that the Department of Labor's opinion letter is not entitled to a Chevron deference because opinion letters are similar to "policy statements, agency manuals, and enforcement guidelines, all of which lack the force of law" and, as such, are not entitled to a Chevron deference.
+Instead, Justice Thomas ruled that opinion letters are only "entitled to respect" under a Skidmore deference only if the opinion is persuasive.
 Applying this rationale, Justice Thomas held that the Department of Labor's opinion letter are not persuasive and, as such, do not warrant a Skidmore deference.

 In reaching this conclusion, Justice Thomas argued that the opinion letter centered on the issue of compelled compensatory time, which is an issue that the regulation in question does not address.
-In particular, Justice Thomas pointed out that the regulation only provides that the “agreement between the employer or employee may include other provisions governing the preservation, use….of compensatory time.”
-Focusing on “may”, Justice Thomas concluded that since the regulation was written in a “permissive” tone and not a commanding term, the opinion letter's command that the employer must gain the employee's approval before mandating that employee's use their compensatory time is not persuasive and as such is not afforded a Skidmore deference.
+In particular, Justice Thomas pointed out that the regulation only provides that the "agreement between the employer or employee may include other provisions governing the preservation, use....of compensatory time."
+Focusing on "may", Justice Thomas concluded that since the regulation was written in a "permissive" tone and not a commanding term, the opinion letter's command that the employer must gain the employee's approval before mandating that employee's use their compensatory time is not persuasive and as such is not afforded a Skidmore deference.